evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 The Audi Q8 e-tron edition Dakar lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 7 modes:

-- Dynamic: Dynamic steering, low suspension with dynamic throttle and suspension.
-- Efficiency: Balanced steering, low suspension with efficient throttle, and balanced suspension.
-- Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
-- Allroad: Balanced steering, high suspension height with balanced throttle and damping.
-- Offroad: Balanced steering, max suspension height with balanced throttle and damping.
-- Auto: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
-- Custom: User-defined settings for steering, suspension, and throttle response.
+- Dynamic: Dynamic steering, low suspension with dynamic throttle and suspension. - Efficiency: Balanced steering, low suspension with efficient throttle, and balanced suspension. - Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping. - Allroad: Balanced steering, high suspension height with balanced throttle and damping. - Offroad: Balanced steering, max suspension height with balanced throttle and damping. - Auto: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping. - Custom: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Audi Q8 e-tron edition Dakar is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 375 mm, while the rear discs are 350 mm.

 ### Regenerative Braking